Found a better really creepy picture. This chapter best explains what I mean by Shadow people.

 Agnis thought it over.
 “You know.
 I had to wonder all this time.”

-“You know how you have to will your weapon right?”
+“You know how you have to use your weapon, right?”

 Zero slowly nodded, trying to understand where she was getting at.

-“Why don’t we do it with an armor as well, basically coating our body with the same energy, but focusing more into an armor with a purpose.
-Basically hardening the energy around our body to create an armor.”
+“Why don’t we do it with armor as well, basically coating our body with the same energy but focusing more on armor with a purpose?
+Hardening the energy around our body to create armor.”

 “Do you think it will work?”

 “I..think I got it.”
-Agnis huffed with uneasy breathe.
-The strain on using her own energy to create an armor was a lot more taxing than creating a weapon.
+Agnis huffed with uneasy breathing.
+Using her energy to create armor was much more taxing than a weapon.

 “You don’t mind if I test it?”
-Zeraph walked around her, examining the so called armor that she created.
+Zeraph walked around her, examining the so-called armor that she had created.

-The only thing that was different was now there was a thick blue aura, protecting all over her body.
+The only different thing was now there was a thick blue aura protecting her body.
 Even still, one could see the clothes and skin that she was wearing.

 “Yea.
 Go ahead.
 Just don’t kill me.”
-Agnis folded her arms, while she waited for the impact of Zeraph’s attack.
+Agnis folded her arms while she waited for the impact of Seraph’s attack.

-Zeraph at first tapped her armor with the back of his knuckles.
-The reassuring sound of metal could be heard.
+Zeraph, at first, tapped her armor with the back of his knuckles.
+Finally, the reassuring sound of metal could be heard.
 “Not bad.
-I thought it wasn’t impossible, but this really might actually work.”
+I thought it wasn’t impossible, but it might work.”
 He then pulled out his dagger and took a stab at her shoulder.